zhenjia2017/RDUKG/README.md

 ## Deployment

- - Configure the JAVA environment.
-Jdk version needs to be 11 or above.

- - Please contact [Zhen Jia](mailto:zjia@swjtu.edu.cn) for the neo4j with MKG data zip file "neo4j-community-3.5.11.zip" and unzip it.
-The data folder structure is as follows:
+ - Please contact [Zhen Jia](mailto:zjia@swjtu.edu.cn) for the neo4j with MKG data zip file "neo4j-community-3.5.11.zip".

+ - Set up the Java environment by ensuring the JDK version is 11 or later.

+ - Unzip "neo4j-community-3.5.11.zip".

  - Configure the neo4j environment.